teamrabu/rabu-schedule/readme.md

 * Java JDK
 * Firefox

-The build depends on some other Ruby gems, but it automatically downloads and installs them into the `gems` directory.
+The build automatically downloads and installs its Ruby dependencies them into the `gems` directory.
 They're isolated from the rest of your Ruby installation.

 To build a release version of Rabu Schedule, use `rake release` from the command line.
 The results will be placed in the `released/` directory.
 Use `rake` on its own for ordinary development. `rake -T` will show you the most commonly-used targets, and `rake -P` will show all targets.
+The `no_minify=true` switch will disable minification, which is helpful for speeding up the build.

 **Important:** After you're done building, be sure to run `rake shutdown` to stop the JsTestDriver server.
 If you use `./autorake.sh` (described below), breaking out of the script should automatically kill the server.